-If you’re like me, shortly after 2011 ended you wondered: “How much did I earn from freelance writing this year?”
+If you’re like me, shortly after the year ended, you wondered: “How much did I earn from freelance writing this year?”

 Last year I did a marketing analysis…and this year I wanted to take it a step further and do an income analysis.